The Ritchey Guide to Butted Steel for Bicycle Frames

 Double butting.
 Triple butting.
 Steel butts.
 Chicken butts.
 It may sound funny but butting is serious business and means a lot for your riding.
 Read up here to learn all about steel tube butting.

-If you’ve spent any time drooling over the hottest new steel bikes on the market (like !), you’ve inevitably seen the phrases “triple-butted” or “double-butted.”
+If you’ve spent any time drooling over the hottest new steel bikes on the market (like this one!), you’ve inevitably seen the phrases “triple-butted” or “double-butted.”
 After a brief chuckle and a moment to compose yourself, you’ve no doubt wondered: “what’s up with all these butts?
 And why should I care about them?”

 Well, friends, fear not.
 We’ve put together this handy explanation of all things butted steel to answer both of those questions.